FuryBrand/furybrand.github.io/_posts/2018/2018-07-08-quick-git-grammar.markdown

 You can also upload existing files from your computer using the instructions below.

 Git global setup
-git config --global user.name "liuwuxin1"
-git config --global user.email "liuwuxin@jd.com"
+git config --global user.name "liutianyu" git config --global user.email "liutianyu@x.com"

 Create a new repository
 git clone git@git.jd.com:class6/itat-auto-test.git